Chart Color Schemes

 Mooloolaba ranks among the top 25% of areas assessed nationally for overall employment performance

-Mooloolaba has a well-educated workforce with diverse sector representation, and an unemployment rate of 2.1% as per AreaSearch's aggregation of statistical area data.
-As of September 2025, there are 4,763 residents employed, with the unemployment rate being 2.0% lower than Rest of Qld's rate of 4.1%.
+Mooloolaba has a well-educated workforce with diverse sector representation and an unemployment rate of 2.1%, according to AreaSearch's aggregation of statistical area data.
+As of September 2025, there are 4,750 residents employed, with an unemployment rate of 2.0% below Rest of Qld's rate of 4.1%.
+Workforce participation is similar to Rest of Qld's at 65.7%.

-The area appears to offer limited local employment opportunities, as indicated by the difference between Census working population and resident population.
-Between September 2024 and September 2025, the labour force decreased by 2.7%, with employment decreasing by 2.1%, causing unemployment to fall by 0.6 percentage points.
-In comparison, Rest of Qld recorded employment growth of 1.7% and labour force growth of 2.1%, with unemployment rising by 0.3 percentage points.
-State-level data up to 25-Nov-25 shows Queensland's employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, closely aligned with the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years, with growth rates varying significantly between industry sectors.
-Applying these projections to Mooloolaba's employment mix indicates local employment should increase by 6.9% over five years and 14.0% over ten years, based on a simple weighting extrapolation for illustrative purposes and not accounting for localized population projections.
+Between September 2024 and September 2025, Mooloolaba's labour force decreased by 2.7%, with employment decreasing by 2.1%, causing unemployment to fall by 0.6 percentage points.
+Rest of Qld recorded employment growth of 1.7% during the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Mooloolaba's employment should increase by 6.9% over five years and 14.0% over ten years, based on industry-specific projections applied to its employment mix.

 Frequently Asked Questions - Employment